-Your ultimate guide to virtual school fundraisers
+Your ultimate guide to online fundraisers for schools

 The Covid 19 learning curve has been steep and ongoing.
 Every walk of life has been affected.
 No one is immune to the consequences.
 Intense pressure is now on our schools.
 How are they going to handle reopening?
 Everyone seems to have a different take.
 We know on average younger people fair better than older adults, but what about teachers?
 Health and safety is a top priority and should be factored into every decision.